Police 'incident' in Auckland suburb: Two hearses seen leaving property

-Two hearses have been seen leaving a Clendon Park property where a large number of police, including forensic staff in boiler suits, have been this afternoon and evening, reports RNZ.
+Two hearses have been seen leaving a Clendon Park property where a large number of police, including forensic staff in boiler suits, have been since Thursday afternoon.

 An RNZ reporter had earlier seen a body being loaded into a hearse, and a neighbour told the Herald they understood a body had been found at the Moncrieff Ave property.

-Police will only confirm they're responding to an "incident" at the South Auckland property and there was no immediate risk to the public in relation to that.
+Police would only confirm they're responding to an "incident" at the South Auckland property and there was no immediate risk to the public in relation to that.

 "Our inquiries are in the very early stages ... further information will be provided when available," a police spokeswoman said.